snooppr/snoop/README.en.md

                         ✓Disable printing of country flags
                         ✓Disable indication and progress status --userlist , -u <file>
                         Specify a file with a list of users.
-                        Example: 'python snoop.py -u
-                        /storage/emulated/0/Download/listusers.txt'
-  --save-page, -S       Save found user pages to local files --cert-on, -C         Enable verification of certificates on servers.
+Snoop will intelligently process the data and provide additional reports --save-page, -S       Save found user pages to local files --cert-on, -C         Enable verification of certificates on servers.
                         By default, certificate verification on servers is